cisagov/LME/docs/markdown/logging-guidance/cloud.md

 ufw route allow in on eth0 out on podman1 to any port 443,1514,1515,5601,8220,9200 proto tcp ufw route allow in on podman1
 ```
-Theres a helpful stackoverflow article on why: [LINK](https://stackoverflow.com/questions/70870689/configure-ufw-for-podman-on-port-443)
+Theres a helpful stackoverflow article on [Configuring UFW for podman on port 443](https://stackoverflow.com/questions/70870689/configure-ufw-for-podman-on-port-443)
-Your `podman1` interface name maybe differently, check the output of your network interfaces here and see if its also called podman1:
+Your `podman1` interface name may be different.
+Check the output of your network interfaces by running the following command to check if your interface is also called podman1:
 ```
 sudo -i podman network inspect lme | jq 'map(select(.name == "lme")) | map(.network_interface) | .[]'
 ```